MerosCrypto/Meros/docs/RPC/Eventual/Usage.md

 # Usage

 Meros RPC's is fully compliant with the JSON-RPC 2.0 standard, and is available on port 5133 by default.
-Calls are HTTP POSTed to the node.
+Calls are sent to the node via TCP.

 Meros sorts calls into the following modules:
 - `system`